Perry High School (Stark County, Ohio): Theatre

 The Perry Theatre was christened the "Little Broadway" of Stark County by the Canton Repository.
 The term was highlighted as part of a feature article reporting the yearly successes, sell-out crowds and continued demand for tickets that the Perry Theatre had established over the years.
 Theatre Students, along with their directors as well as school administrators accepted the title.
 With that acceptance the Perry Theatre established a yearly mission and commitment to uphold the honor.
 The Perry Players perform at the Louie Mattachione Theatre at Perry High School and were under the direction of Louie Mattachione for over 50 years until his retirement.

 The Perry Theatre performs a 3 shows per year: a Fall show, a Winter Children's show, and a Spring Musical.

 Speech and Debate

 The Perry Speech and Debate Team won the Ohio Speech and Debate Association State Title in 2004, 2005, 2007, 2008, 2018, 2019, and 2020.
-They are one of the most prolific teams in the state and recently broke the 500 club for at least 500 NSDA letters and degrees.
+They were inducted into the 500 club for at least 500 NSDA letters and degrees.
 They have had multiple individual state champions as well.
 The team was coached by Mrs. Kathy Patron until her retirement in 2024, where the team was taken over by current head coach Mrs. Melody Woodson.